AdobeDocs/analytics-platform.en/help/content-analytics/config/guided.md

     * The creation of datasets to collect Content Analytics events, asset attributes and (if configured) experience attributes.
     * The creation of a dataflow that uses the featurization service to generate and update content attributes from Content Analytics events.
   * **[!UICONTROL Data collection]** configuration:
-    * The new or existing Tag property is configured to support Content Analytics data collection.
+    * The new or existing Tags property is configured to support Content Analytics data collection.
 This configuration implies the inclusion of the Adobe Content Analytics extension for Tags.
     * A datastream is created for Content Analytics events.
     * The Adobe Content Analytics extension is configured to ensure that Content Analytics events are sent to the datastream for Content Analytics.
     * If the Web SDK is not configured for the Tags property, a new Web SDK configuration is created to send only Content Analytics events.
-    * If the Web SDK is configured for this Tag property, no changes are made to the existing Web SDK configuration.
+    * If the Web SDK is configured for this Tags property, no changes are made to the existing Web SDK configuration.
   * **[!UICONTROL Customer Journey Analytics]** configuration:
     * The selected Data view is updated to include Content Analytics dimension and metrics.
     * The Connection tied to the selected Data view is modified to include Content Analytics event and attribute datasets.